Updated: Sep 14

-I am curious to know what do you think.
+Is pain an indispensable element for artistic creation?
+I am curious to know what you think.

 I think very often, or perhaps nearly always, it is a source of artistic creation, but I don't think it is indispensable for artistic creation.